CreoWis/hashnode-client/package/readme.md

   pnpm run file:<PATH-TO-THE-TAR-FILE>
   ```

-## 💁 How to contribute to the hashnode-client project?
+## 💁 How do you contribute to the project?

-To contribute to the `hashnode-client` project, please ensure:
+To contribute to the hashnode-client project, please ensure the following:

-- You have read the Contributing Guide completly.
+- You have read the [Contributing Guide](https://github.com/CreoWis/hashnode-client/blob/main/CONTRIBUTING.md) completely.
-- You have read and abide by the Code of Conduct.
+- You have read and abide by the [Code of Conduct](https://github.com/CreoWis/hashnode-client/blob/main/CODE_OF_CONDUCT.md).
-- Feel free to add a feature by creating a feature request.
+- Feel free to add a feature by [creating a feature request](https://github.com/CreoWis/hashnode-client/issues/new/choose).
-- Feel free to fix a bug by creating an bug fixing issue.
+- Feel free to fix a bug by [creating a bug-fixing issue](https://github.com/CreoWis/hashnode-client/issues/new/choose).

-Note that, it is not just about coding contribution, You can also contribute on the following areas:
+Note that it is not just about coding contribution.
+You can also contribute to the following areas:

 - Test out the changes.
 - Write Tests.
-- Improve documentations.
+- Improve documentation.
 - Write content(blog/video) about the library.
 - Help us to socialize hashnode-client.
-- Anything else that impact this project positively.
+- Anything else that impacts this project positively.

-Open Source is all about the collaboration and proper communication.
+- Open Source is all about collaboration and proper communication.
 Let's go.